 Crispy, easy air fryer potato wedges made with Yukon Golds—golden brown, full of flavor, and no deep frying needed.
 Perfect for fall dinners, game day, or loaded up with your favorite toppings.
+Ready in about 15 minutes.

 Jump to: